jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 I've attended Santo Daime works since Dec 2021.
 There are a number of areas that I think could be improved.

-### What is special about the group experience?
+### Group Experience

 Before suggesting improvements, I want to underline what is revolutionary about Santo Daime: the group experience.

-The force of the daime draws one's attention to the present and opens up more opportunity for choice.
+The force of the Daime draws one's attention to the present and opens up more opportunity for choice.
 When group behavior is the reference point, your conscious choice to harmonize with the group can help relieve varieties of self-centeredness including feeling entitled, lack of connection, and internal conflict.
 In contrast, entitlement and arrogance are a risk when intention is limited to individual exploration.[^haridy2024]